gardotd426/regolith-de/README.md

     $ startx
     ```

+**Using an AUR Helper**

+`makepkg` will not allow pulling dependencies from the AUR, only the official repos, so a meta-package that pulls in all the separate packages of the package base wouldn't work.
+However, AUR helpers *can* have AUR dependencies, so if you're using an AUR helper you will just run (using paru as an example, feel free to substitute yay/paru/pamac/etc):

+1. `paru -S regolith-full`

+This will build and install regolith-i3, regolith-i3xrocks, regolith-desktop-config, regolith-st, and regolith-styles, the five packages that make up the entire desktop environment (along with their dependencies).
 ## Looks/Styles

    Regolith has a pretty cool (IMO) way of styles/theming, and I've kept all that intact.